 Job interview as in a real job

-“But I wasn't selected by the university, but by Deutsche Bahn - just like with a real job: I not only had to go through an assessment center, but also had to pass a telephone interview beforehand, some of which was conducted in English .
-As we also have a lot of contacts with foreign countries and international employees, English is mandatory! ” explains Gotthardt the multi-stage selection process.
+“But I wasn't selected by the university, but by Deutsche Bahn - just like with a real job: I not only had to go through an assessment center, but also had to pass a telephone interview beforehand, some of which was also conducted in English .
+Since we also have a lot of contacts with foreign countries and international employees in the job, English is mandatory! ” explains Gotthardt the multi-stage selection process.

 Theory and practice in change